-The Courtauld Institute of Art is one of the world's leading centres for the study of history of art, conservation and curating.
+The Courtauld Institute of Art is one of the world's leading centres for the study of the history of art, conservation and curating.
 I am delighted you are considering studying with us.

-Uniquely, The Courtauld brings together exceptional teaching and research in the history and conservation of art with an outstanding art collection.
-We offer an unmatched range of specialisms from the medieval period to the present, covering art from across the world.
+Uniquely, The Courtauld brings together exceptional teaching and research in the history, conservation and curating of art with an outstanding art collection.
+Across our faculty, we offer an unmatched range of specialisms from the end of Antiquity to the present, covering art from across the world.

 We pride ourselves on offering a truly transformative learning experience that is open to everyone, regardless of background.
-At the Courtauld, you will be intellectually stimulated by your teachers and peers, and become part of a lively, friendly and supportive community.
+At The Courtauld, you will be intellectually stimulated by your teachers and peers, and become part of a lively, friendly and supportive community.
 Your whole experience will enrich your life and open up wonderful opportunities.